This Page May Contain Affiliate Links. Please, read our Disclosure Policy.

 HOW TO INSTALL TIC TAC TILES

 Installing Tic Tac Tiles is a straightforward process.
-Below are a step-by-step instruction and a short video on how I worked with these self-adhesive tiles.
+Below are a step-by-step instructions and a short video on how I worked with these self-adhesive tiles.

 - CLEAN YOUR WALLS

 This is a crucial step.
-In my case, the walls were freshly painted, so I did not have to clean, but if you are installing these tiles on not freshly painted walls, I suggest cleaning your walls off of grease and dust.
+In my case, the walls were freshly painted, so I did not have to clean them, but if you are installing these tiles on not freshly painted walls, I suggest cleaning your walls off of grease and dust.
 Use vinegar or other grease removers.

 2. DRAW GUIDELINES